top of page

 "Life is not always easy being gay in a predominantly heterosexual society"

-While a great deal of progress has been made in eradicating institutional oppression and discrimination over the last 50 years, social attitudes towards the gay community have been slower to change.
-Current research suggests that many gay and lesbian people still experience some social discrimination, humiliation and hostility in several areas of their daily lives.
-Incredibly, the World Health Organisation only removed homosexuality as a formal psychiatric diagnosis in 1992.
-Consequentially, for many gay and lesbian people, coming to terms with their sexual identity or disclosing their sexual preference is not an easy or straightforward process.
+While significant strides have been made over the past 50 years to combat institutional oppression and discrimination, societal attitudes towards the gay community have been slower to change.
+Research suggests that many gay and lesbian individuals continue to face social discrimination, humiliation, and hostility in various areas of their daily live.
+Remarkably, it was only in 1992 that the World Health Organization removed homosexuality from its list of formal psychiatric diagnoses.
+Consequently, for many gay and lesbian people, coming to terms with their sexual identity or disclosing their orientation is often a complex and challenging journey.

 Gay Relationship & Social Issues

-Gay men and lesbians often seek LGBT counselling services for various relationship-related concerns, including intimacy, sexual activities and communication.
-They may also face additional social stresses such as fear, secrecy, and shame due to discrimination and rejection.
-An individual may also be struggling with grief concerning the end of a relationship.
-Domestic violence can also affect individuals in same-sex relationships, causing abuse and power imbalances.
-These factors can significantly impact mental health and well-being.
-As an experienced gay therapist, I provide support and LGBT counselling to help individuals navigate and address these issues.
+Gay men and lesbians often seek LGBT counselling services for relationship-related concerns, including issues around intimacy, sexual activities, and communication.
+Additionally, they may experience social stresses such as fear, secrecy, and shame due to discrimination and rejection.
+Relationship challenges, including grief from a breakup or experiencing domestic violence, can further impact mental health and well-being.
+Abuse and power imbalances in same-sex relationships are as significant as in any other, underscoring the need for support.
+As an experienced gay therapist, I provide a safe, non-judgemental space to help individuals navigate these issues and develop healthier relationships.

-In terms of relationship types, gay and lesbian individuals, like heterosexual individuals, have diverse options that may or may not conform to societal norms.
-These include traditional monogamous relationships, relationships with partners of different ethnic backgrounds or age differences, long-distance relationships, caregiver relationships, open relationships with agreed-upon outside partners, and polyamorous relationships involving multiple romantic or sexual connections.
-Regardless of the type, essential elements such as honesty, respect, communication, consent and prioritising each person's well-being are crucial in all relationships
+In terms of relationship types, gay and lesbian individuals, like their heterosexual counterparts, engage in diverse relationship types that may not conform to traditional norms.
+These include monogamous partnerships, relationships with partners of different cultural backgrounds or ages, long-distance relationships, caregiver dynamics, open relationships with agreed-upon boundaries, and polyamorous arrangements involving multiple partners.
+Regardless of the type, essential elements such as honesty, respect, communication, consent, and prioritising each person’s well-being are crucial for maintaining healthy and fulfilling relationships.

 Mental Health and Sexual Orientation

-The most commonly used labels are gay and lesbian.
-Gay mostly refers to males who are attracted to males.
-However, the term can also be used in relation to women who are attracted to other women, although many women prefer the term lesbian.
-The attraction may be sexual, romantic, affectionate or emotional.
+Gay typically refers to men attracted to men, but it can also be used by women attracted to other women, although many women prefer the term lesbian.
+These attractions can be sexual, romantic, affectionate, or emotional.

-Questioning is a term used by an individual who is unsure about or is exploring their own sexual orientation.
+Questioning refers to individuals who are uncertain about or exploring their sexual orientation.

-Queer is an umbrella term adopted by some within the LGBTI community, which includes lesbians, gay men, bisexuals, transgender people, intersex persons, and many other sexually transgressive explorers.
-It is a reclaimed word that for decades was used solely as a derogatory term, and may, therefore, be considered by some gay and lesbian people as offensive when used by outsiders.
+Queer is an inclusive umbrella term used by some within the LGBT+ community, encompassing lesbians, gay men, bisexuals, transgender people, intersex individuals, and others who defy traditional sexual and gender norms.
+While reclaimed by many, it was historically used as a derogatory term and may still be offensive to some when used by outsiders.

-Homosexual is a traditional term used to describe an individual who is attracted to people of the same sex.
-This term is considered stigmatising due to its history as a category of mental illness, the religious view that homosexuality is sinful and its historical use in criminal legislation.
+Homosexual is a traditional term used to describe individuals attracted to the same sex.
+However, due to its historical context as a mental illness category and its use in criminal and religious condemnation, it is often seen as outdated and stigmatising.

-Some people prefer to identify as heterosexual or bisexual as they are only occasionally attracted to the same gender.
-And, some individuals may not wish to label themselves at all.
+Some people may identify as heterosexual or bisexual if they experience occasional same-gender attraction, while others may choose not to label themselves at all.

 Additional Articles About Gay Issues